 - Review amount of data being obtained relevant to each service/job under the same time period

 All staff and the company as a whole will ensure that data collected is fit for purpose and relevant to the service being provided to individuals.
 Where data is not applicable it should not be collected or if inadvertently provided by an individual be destroyed.

-As a Trust and Company Service Provider, we are legally obliged to retain files and personal information throughout an on-going service period and for six years after a client has cancelled services with the company.
+As a Trust and Company Service Provider, we are legally obliged to retain files and personal information throughout an on-going service period and for five years after a client has cancelled services with the company.

 As soon as the appropriate retention period has expired, all data should be destroyed and/or put beyond use.

 In line with legislation, the CBF Group have established a Subject Data Request process, with further information details below.
 Requests can be directed to the DPO at email@example.com.

 5. Employee and Potential Employee Data